Get the Clash Ninja App

 If the Electro Owl is still active when your hero is knocked out, he will attack the nearest target to him.

-Recommended Hero Pairing: Grand Warden
+Recommended Hero Pairing: Grand Warden or Minion Prince

 Mighty Yak